First Epistle of Peter: Oldest surviving manuscripts

+Audience

 1 Peter is addressed to the "elect resident aliens" scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia.
 The five areas listed in 1:1 as the geographical location of the first readers were Roman provinces in Asia Minor.
 The order in which the provinces are listed may reflect the route to be taken by the messenger who delivered the circular letter.
 The recipients of this letter are referred to in 1:1 as "exiles of the Dispersion".
 In 1:17, they are urged to "live in reverent fear during the time of your exile".
 The social makeup of the addressees of 1 Peter is debatable because some scholars interpret "strangers" (1:1) as Christians longing for their home in heaven, some interpret it as literal "strangers", or as an Old Testament adaptation applied to Christian believers.

 While the new Christians have encountered oppression and hostility from locals, Peter advises them to maintain loyalty both to their religion and the Roman Empire (1 Peter 2:17).

 The author counsels (1) to steadfastness and perseverance under persecution (1–2:10); (2) to the practical duties of a holy life (2:11–3:13); (3) he adduces the example of Christ and other motives to patience and holiness (3:14–4:19); and (4) concludes with counsels to pastors and people (chap.
 5).